c-blake/bu/doc/cbtm.md

 Hardware hosting filesystems can change.
 It can be nice to save & restore ctime & btime rather than always wiping file life cycle history.

-No OS/FS-portable way exists.  (settimeofday can do ctime, but with system-disruptive time storms.)
+There is no OS/FS-portable way to do this.  (settimeofday can do ctime, but with system-disruptive time storms.)
 This utility fills the gap for XFS/ext4 on Linux.

 Basic usage for an XFS on DEV mounted at MNT
 --------------------------------------------